bcollins0905/daily-reader/README.md

   - Reduced stress

 * Let’s face it.
 With the state of the world, you can’t afford to not keep up with the times.

+* Life Line is a tool to help users get into the habit of daily reading by providing them with articles on the news and stuff they’re interested in.

+* Users can register an account and search for books and articles fitting their specific interests.

+* Life Line features a timer to help them keep track of their reading speed.

+* The technologies leveraged for this project include:
+  - Handlebars
+  - Vue.js
+  - Passport
+  - createjs
+  - html
+  - CSS
+  - javascript